 However, if your idea does survive and thrive, your “angel” will have a share in your business.
 Typically, you can expect angels to ask for anything from 10% to 25% of your shares, depending on the sum of money they give you.
 This means they’ll have some level of control over your business and will be entitled to a share in your income or the amount you receive if you sell it.

 Family and friends can also be angel investors, as can private investors — it all depends on how you build the agreement.
 Some angels participate in crowdfunding and trust foundations, or are businesses instead of individuals.
 There are also angel investment pools where several investors combine their funds and invest jointly.

 Since mobile app angel investors undertake great risks in funding mobile app startups, it can be challenging to pitch your idea to them.
 But if you manage that and you’re fine with offering equity to a third party, angel funding for an app can propel your business nicely.

 Venture capital investors

-Venture capital firms are, in a way, similar to angel investors — they too offer significant funds for businesses to expand in exchange for a share in the business.
+Venture capital firms for app development are, in a way, similar to angel investors — they too offer significant funds for businesses to expand in exchange for a share in the business.
 There are distinctions, though.

 Another distinction between an angel investor and a venture capital investor is that the latter are usually big companies or funds rather than individuals with money to spare.
 Thanks to this, venture capital usually operates with bigger amounts of money.
 More money also means you’ll have to give up more shares in your business, though.
 Expect something between 25% and 50% to go to venture capital investors.

-If you’re seeking funding for mobile app development at a bigger scale, VCs are the ones to go to.
+If you’re seeking venture capital for app development at a bigger scale, VCs are the ones to go to.